gorisanson/pikachu-volleyball/README.md

 The 2 players mode is change to AI vs. AI.
 You can watch a top game in this mode.
 Thank pxter7777 for the serve machine.
 Thank CBKM for testing.

+You can play this game on the website: https://pika.duckll.tw/

 ---

 # Pikachu Volleyball